Micaela Colley, Executive Director

 In addition to being the Executive Director, Micaela Colley manages participatory plant breeding, research and education projects with farmers, university researchers and other seed professionals.
 She has authored several educational publications covering topics on organic seed production, on-farm crop improvement and variety trialing and teaches workshops on seed related topics.
 Micaela has eleven years of experience in the organic seed field including past experience in the organic seed industry.

-Jared Zystro is OSA's California research and education specialist.
+Jared Zystro is OSA's research and education assistant director.
 He has a master’s degree in plant breeding and plant genetics from the University of Wisconsin.
 Jared has worked in the organic seed industry for over 10 years, managing seed production at two farms and conducting research and education projects with OSA.
 In his work at OSA, he manages OSA's regional development in California, conducts participatory breeding projects and variety trials, and teaches farmers about seed production and plant breeding at workshops, conferences and field days.
 Jared lives in the coastal town of Arcata, CA with his wife Lisa.

 Zystro, J., N. de Leon, and W. Tracy.
 2012.
 Analysis of Traits Related to Weed Competitiveness in Sweet Corn (Zea mays L.).
 Sustainability, 4:543-560.

 Zyskowski, J.P.
 2009.
 Genetics of Traits Relating to Weed Competitiveness in Sweet Corn (Zea mays L.).
 M.S.
 Thesis, University of Wisconsin, Madison, WI.

 Kristina Hubbard, Advocacy & Communications Director